hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ As User

-__Special Rules:__ Animal Scourge, Cannot Be Parried, Whipcrack, +1 Enemy Armor Save
+__Special Rules:__ Animal Scourge, Cannot Be Parried, Whipcrack, +1 Enemy Armour Save

-__+1 Enemy Armor Save:__ Whips are not the best weapons to use for penetrating an enemy model’s armor.
-An enemy wounded by a whip gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.
+__+1 Enemy Armour Save:__ Whips are not the best weapons to use for penetrating an enemy model’s armour.
+An enemy wounded by a whip gains a +1 bonus to his armour save, and a 6+ armour save if he has none normally.
 Animal Scourge: The Pack Masters of Clan Moulder learn to use these whips for the purpose of training animals.
 The beasts of Clan Moulder learn that these whips are to be feared